joe7575/techage/README.md

   - Iron Age (TA1) - simple tools like coal pile, coal burner, gravel sieve, hammer for getting ores and making goods
   - Steam Age (TA2) - Simple machines that are powered by steam engines and drive axles
   - Oil Age (TA3) - More modern machines that are powered by electricity.
-  - Now Age (TA4) - Electricity from renewable energy sources such as sun and wind.
+  - Present (TA4) - Electricity from renewable energy sources such as sun and wind.
-  - Future Age (TA5) - Machines to overcome space and time, new sources of energy and other achievements.
+  - Future (TA5) - Machines to overcome space and time, new sources of energy and other achievements.
 - Since the levels build on each other, all ages have to be run through one after the other

 In contrast to TechPack, the resources are more limited and it is much more difficult to pass all levels.